A Little Known History Of Jarrett, Rainsford & Laughton (Stratton & Co.)

 By now Hollywood was producing films which featured stars wearing very short hairstyles.
 Young and not so young women who wished to appear stylish and en vogue followed suit.
 The influence of the flappers’ style spread far and wide.

+Many ladies desired short flapper hairstyles inspired by actresses like Louise Brooks.
 The desire for ladies to wear short hairstyles which did not need hair pins to hold them in place damaged the hair pin sales of Jarrett, Rainsford & Laughton (Stratton & Co.)
+However, there were many more avenues for this company to follow.

 George Abe Laughton’s son, Stratton, was also involved in the business and it is said that he suggested the firm should join the telecommunications industry.
 The business filed many different patent applications and the team possessed marvellous ingenuity.